BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Terror
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **Nenya** `PASSIVE` - Galadriel may re-roll any failed Fate rolls.
+- **Nenya** `PASSIVE`

+Galadriel may re-roll any failed Fate rolls.

-- **The Light of Earendil** `ACTIVE` - At any point during her Activation, Galadriel can roll a D6.
+- **The Light of Earendil** `ACTIVE`

+At any point during her Activation, Galadriel can roll a D6.
 On a 3+, she counts as having cast the Blinding Light Magical Power.
 This does not prevent her from casting another Magical Power during her Activation.

-- **The Lady of Lorien** `PASSIVE` - Galadriel gains a free Will point at the start of each turn.
+- **The Lady of Lorien** `PASSIVE`

+Galadriel gains a free Will point at the start of each turn.
 If it is not spent by the end of the turn, then it is lost.

-- **War Aspect** `PASSIVE` - Enemies within 6" of Galadriel suffer a -1 penalty to any Courage tests.
+- **War Aspect** `PASSIVE`

+Enemies within 6" of Galadriel suffer a -1 penalty to any Courage tests.
 Additionally, Galadriel never counts as Unarmed.

-- **"Go back to the void, from whence you came!"** `ACTIVE` - Galadriel may target any enemy with Banishment as if it were a Spirit model, though non-Spirit models targeted will gain an extra free Will point to their Resist test.
+- **"Go back to the void, from whence you came!"** `ACTIVE`

+Galadriel may target any enemy with Banishment as if it were a Spirit model, though non-Spirit models targeted will gain an extra free Will point to their Resist test.
 Once per game instead of casting a Magical Power, as long as she has at least 1 Will point, she may choose an enemy within 6", who immediately suffers D3 Wounds.
 After doing this, her Will points becomes 0, she is placed Prone, and no longer benefits from her The Lady of Lorien or War Aspect special rules (and thus becomes Unarmed).

 </div>